This section contains our collection of translated medieval sources that deal with warfare in the Middle Ages.

 - • A Description of a Castle in Milan in 1480

-- • A Description of English soldiers during the Wars of the Roses
+- • A Description of English Soldiers during the Wars of the Roses

-- • Defending Milan in 1490
+- • A Letter on the Defence of Milan in 1490

 - • The French Army in Italy (1494), according to Matteo Maria Boiardo